upr-fvx/universal-pokemon-randomizer-fvx/docs/_wikipages/known_issues.md

 ---
 name: Known Issues
 ---
-Here is a list of known issues with the randomizer, listed by game.
+Here is a list of known issues with the Randomizer, listed by game.
 If an issue appears on this page, that doesn't mean it will be ignored forever.
-It simply means it is an issue with the currently-released version of the randomizer.
+It simply means it is an issue with the currently-released version of the Randomizer.

 - [All Games](#all-games)
 - [Red/Blue/Green](#redbluegreen)